 Armstrong Watson strives to be a responsible business in all aspects of its operations and activities.
 We recognise, as part of our business strategy, the need to have a clearly defined approach in relation to our impact on climate change, local communities and the working environment in which we operate.
-We have brought together a series of operating guidelines and commitments under the heading of Corporate Social Responsibility (CSR) to sharpen our focus.
+Our CSR policy, underpinned by our core values of Passion, Trust, Humanity, and Honesty, reflects this commitment.

-We discuss this policy at our corporate welcome day which all new colleagues participate in and report to our board members on actions.
+This policy is discussed at our corporate welcome day which all new colleagues participate in and actions are reported to our board members

-We are dedicated to minimising the environmental impact of our business and encourage our colleagues, suppliers and clients to do likewise.
-As part of our ongoing commitment to this, we concentrate on the key areas where our business has the greatest impact upon our environment:
+We are dedicated to minimising the environmental impact of our business and encourage our colleagues, suppliers and clients to do likewise.: Our net zero strategy focuses on key areas where our business has the most significant environmental impact:

 Our commitment is to reduce, reuse and recycle.
 Each office recycles paper and card, toners, light bulbs, batteries, cans, plastic and glass.
 Old office and IT equipment is reused elsewhere in the business or donated to charities.